TILES CALCULATION - HOW DO YOU CALCULATE THE NUMBER OF FLOOR TILES REQUIRED?

 • The Calculator

-For Rectangle Room: To calculate your total in square feet, multiply the length by the width of the room and then divide the result by 144.
+To calculate your total area in square feet, multiply the length by the width of the room and then divide the result by 144.

 Here's an example: